Photosynthetic reaction centre: Oxygenic photosynthesis

 In 1772, the chemist Joseph Priestley carried out a series of experiments relating to the gases involved in respiration and combustion.
 In his first experiment, he lit a candle and placed it under an upturned jar.
 After a short period of time, the candle burned out.
 He carried out a similar experiment with a mouse in the confined space of the burning candle.
 He found that the mouse died a short time after the candle had been extinguished.
 However, he could revivify the foul air by placing green plants in the area and exposing them to light.
 Priestley's observations were some of the first experiments that demonstrated the activity of a photosynthetic reaction center.

 In 1779, Jan Ingenhousz carried out more than 500 experiments spread out over 4 months in an attempt to understand what was really going on.
 He wrote up his discoveries in a book entitled Experiments upon Vegetables.
 Ingenhousz took green plants and immersed them in water inside a transparent tank.
 He observed many bubbles rising from the surface of the leaves whenever the plants were exposed to light.
 Ingenhousz collected the gas that was given off by the plants and performed several different tests in attempt to determine what the gas was.
 The test that finally revealed the identity of the gas was placing a smouldering taper into the gas sample and having it relight.
 This test proved it was oxygen, or, as Joseph Priestley had called it, 'de-phlogisticated air'.

-In 1932, Robert Emerson and his student, William Arnold, used a repetitive flash technique to precisely measure small quantities of oxygen evolved by chlorophyll in the algae Chlorella.
+In 1932, Robert Emerson and his student, William A. Arnold, used a repetitive flash technique to precisely measure small quantities of oxygen evolved by chlorophyll in the algae Chlorella.
 Their experiment proved the existence of a photosynthetic unit.
 Gaffron and Wohl later interpreted the experiment and realized that the light absorbed by the photosynthetic unit was transferred.
 This reaction occurs at the reaction center of Photosystem II and takes place in cyanobacteria, algae and green plants.

 Photosystem II

 Cyanobacteria photosystem II, Monomer, PDB 2AXT.

-Photosystem II is the photosystem that generates the two electrons that will eventually reduce NADP^{+} in ferredoxin-NADP-reductase.
+Photosystem II is the photosystem that generates the two electrons that (after passing through PSI) will eventually reduce NADP^{+} in ferredoxin-NADP-reductase.
 Photosystem II is present on the thylakoid membranes inside chloroplasts, the site of photosynthesis in green plants.
 The structure of Photosystem II is remarkably similar to the bacterial reaction center, and it is theorized that they share a common ancestor.

 The core of Photosystem II consists of two subunits referred to as D1 and D2.
 These two subunits are similar to the L and M subunits present in the bacterial reaction center.
 Photosystem II differs from the bacterial reaction center in that it has many additional subunits that bind additional chlorophylls to increase efficiency.
 The overall reaction catalyzed by Photosystem II is: